niklassandberg/Swarm/README.md

 # Swarm
-Advanced granular effect pedal for guitarist.
+Granular effect pedal for guitarist.
 Code base is highly depended on Teensyduino.
 This will maybe be changed in the future.

 ## Configuration/Setup